SashaNasonova/geeMosaics/README.md

 # geeMosaics
 A jupyter notebook to create composite mosaics from Sentinel-2 MSI Surface Reflectance imagery.

+This script is in progress.
+I am working on adding an alpha band to the mosaics for posting to WMS/WMTS.

 Installation
 ---------------------
 Sign up for a Google Earth Engine account if you don't already have one (https://signup.earthengine.google.com/).